manggic/GIT/readme.md

 ```

 **git diff**
-- Git command used to display the differences between various states of your Git repository.
-It allows you to compare changes between different commits, between the working directory and the staging area, or between different branches or commits. git diff is a powerful tool for reviewing and understanding the differences in your project's source code.
+- git diff lists out the changes between your current working directory and your staging area.

 ```
-# Compare the current working tree to the last commit
+# Compare the changes between staged and current working directory
 $ git diff

-# Compare the current working tree to the HEAD commit
+# compare the last commit and current staged area
+$ git diff --staged

+# compare both staged and unstaged changes with your last commit.
 $ git diff HEAD

 # Compare the file `foo.txt` to the last commit